Noovolari/leapp-website/_includes/features/feature2.markdown

-No more need to switch from a tool to another to access your cloud.
+No need to switch multiple tools to access your cloud.
 Leapp lets you manage [different access strategies](https://github.com/Noovolari/leapp/wiki/use-cases) like *AWS Single Sign-On*, *SAML federation*, *IAM Users*, *Azure tenant*, and more from a single point.